pipoe2h/containers101/lab1-container_image/README.md

 bwits/docker-git-alpine   latest              c85b15cccb41        17 months ago       27.8MB
 ```

-The one at the top is the container image you just build.
+The one at the top is the container image you just built.
 You can see the image doesn't have a name or tag yet.

 Write down the *IMAGE ID* for the container image you just created.
 You will need it for the next section.